datacarpentry/image-processing/_episodes/09-contours.md

 parameter saves memory and computation time in our program.

 The `cv2.findContours()` method returns three values, as a tuple; in this case, we are choosing to ignore the first and third return value.
-The first parameter is an intermediate image that is produced during the contour-finding process.
+The first value is an intermediate image that is produced during the contour-finding process.
 We are not interested in that image in this application, so we effectively discard that image by placing the underscore (`_`) in the place of the first